lanten/create-item-by-template/README.md

-# create-by-template README
+# create-item-by-template README

-This is the README for your extension "create-by-template".
+This is the README for your extension "create-item-by-template".
 After writing up a brief description, we recommend including the following sections.

 ## Features